Archive for October 2021

 Taking Care of the Wounded Man

-Jesus is the one who cares for us and pays the full price to ensure our complete healing from the sin-caused, otherwise fatal, wounds, and Jesus Alone ensures that we continue to be fed with the Bread of Life.
+Jesus Is the Only One Who can cares for the believer in his or her half-dead state.
+Jesus alone paid the full price to God the Father to ensure the believer’s complete healing from the sin-caused, otherwise fatal, wounds, and Jesus Alone ensures that the believers continue to be fed with the Bread of Life.

 The Two Pence are like the Widow’s Two Mites